jagreehal/ai-sdk-guardrails/README.md

 # AI SDK Guardrails

-A powerful middleware for the Vercel AI SDK that adds safety, quality control, and cost management to your AI applications by intercepting prompts and responses.
+Middleware for the Vercel AI SDK that adds safety, quality control, and cost management to your AI applications by intercepting prompts and responses.

 Block harmful inputs, filter low-quality outputs, and gain observability, all in just a few lines of code.